nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

 In order to run Nextcloud securely on PostgreSQL, it is assumed that only Nextcloud uses this database and thus only one user accesses the database.
-For further services and users, please create a separate database.
+For further services and users, we recommend to create a separate database or PostgreSQL instance.
-(Install a separate PostgreSQL instance.)

 If you decide to use a PostgreSQL database make sure that you have installed and enabled the PostgreSQL extension in PHP.
 The PHP configuration in :file:`/etc/php7/conf.d/pgsql.ini` could look